Dos and Don'ts - Information for Parents

 We provide the children with all of the equipment they need for lessons so they do not need to bring in their own pencil cases and equipment from home.

 School staff are unable to hand out party invitations for your child or to provide a list of names (this is due to data protection).
-Please make other arrangements for giving out party invitations.
+Your child can give out invitations in class, at the end of the day or you could give them out on the yard at home time.
+Alternatively, when inviting the whole class your child could bring in no name invites to hand out.

 Thank you for taking the time to read this list of do and don’ts which are in place to keep the children safe and happy.